atisharma/beautifhy/README.md

 The behaviour of the repl may be modified with the following environment variables.

 - `HY_HISTORY`: Path to a file for storing command history.
 Defaults to `~/.hy-history`.
-- `HY_PYGMENTS_STYLE`: The name of a Pygments style to use for highlighting.
-Defaults to `bw`.
+- `HY_PYGMENTS_STYLE`: The name of a pygments style to use for highlighting.
+Defaults to `lightbulb`.
 - `HY_LIVE_COMPLETION`: If set, enables live/interactive autocompletion in a dropdown menu as you type.
+Defaults to off.

 ### Usage: pretty-printer and syntax highlighter